Adeline Dutton Train Whitney: Career

 On November 7, 1843, she married Seth Dunbar Whitney, a wealthy merchant of Milton, who was twenty years older than herself.
 They lived in Milton, where they raised their family.
 For many years her household obligations prevented her from devoting time to her literary work, apart from an occasional article to a religious journal.

 Whitney started writing seriously in her thirties, after her children started school.
 She first published poems and stories in local journals.
 Her first writing appeared in the Religious Magazine, published by Bishop Frederic Dan Huntington.
 In the winter of 1859, Rudd & Carleton published for her Mother Goose for Grown Folks, a little jeu d'esprit, for Christmas.

-In 1861, she wrote Boys at Chequasset, for which, probably, her own son furnished material.
-In June, 1862, came out Faith Gartney's Girlhood.
-Both these books were issued by Loring in Boston, and had an immediate success.
-In 1864, came out under the same publisher The Gayworthys, published simultaneously in England, by Sampson, Low, Son & Co.
-In 1866, she issued as a serial in Our Young Folks, "A Summer in Leslie Goldthwaite's Life"; this was published the same year by Fields, Osgood & Co.
-In the space from 1868 to 1870, she wrote as a serial in the Christian Register, " Patience Strong's Outings," which was published by Loring.
+In 1861, she wrote Boys at Chequasset, which may have been inspired by her son.
+In June, 1862, she published Faith Gartney's Girlhood.
+Both these books were issued by Loring in Boston, and were immediately successful.
+In 1864, the same publisher released The Gayworthys, published simultaneously in England by Sampson, Low, Son & Co.
+In 1866, she issued as a serial in Our Young Folks titled "A Summer in Leslie Goldthwaite's Life."
+Between 1868 and 1870, she published "Patience Strong's Outings" in Christian Register, which was published by Loring.
 She also furnished a serial called "We Girls" to Our Young Folks, which was published in book form by Fields, Osgood & Co.
-In 1869, she published Hitherto, which appeared simultaneously in England, Whitney securing copyright by being in Montreal at the time of publication.
+In 1869, she published Hitherto, which appeared simultaneously in England.
+Whitney secured the English copyright by being in Montreal at the time of publication.